greenzorro/excel-ps-batch-export/README.md

     - `#t` to replace a text layer content with spreadsheet data
     - `#t-c` or `#t-r` for text align center or right while replacing
     - `#i` to fill a pixel layer with the image whose file path is written in the spreadsheet
+    - One thing to note: Do not use cmd/ctrl+T to scale changeable text layers.
+Adjust their sizes only via font size attribute, otherwise the script will get wrong text sizes from the PSD file.
+If you already did, make new text layers to replace them.
 4. Edit XLSX file.
 Python reads the first sheet, put your data there.
 Or you may follow the example, put your data in another sheet and use Excel formulas in the first sheet to read and calculate everything.
 It's especially useful when you want to toggle layer visibility.
 5. Put everything else the template needs in `assets` folder, including fonts, background images, etc.